 For some educators, using grades is a no-brainer.
 On the other hand, you might be wondering if awarding points makes sense for employee onboarding, private music lessons, or continuing education for professionals.

 Setting point values on steps can help motivate learners, enable you to see where they may be struggling, and can provide a simple way to make sure everyone passes required competencies.
-Learners will need to pass the minimum required grade on all required steps in order to earn a passing grade for the course.
+Learners will need to pass the minimum required score on all required steps in order to earn a passing grade for the course.

 How to add a point value

 2. Set a desired point value under "Award Points," and optionally set a "Minimum passing score."
-You can also optionally change how points are awarded (automatically or only after a staff member reviews).

 Notes for use